 Thank you for reading.
 Thank you for trying to understand.
 Thank you for sharing, if you can.
 Thank you for educating, and for being educated.
 Thank you for learning and sharing the warning symptoms, so that diagnoses don’t have to be fatal.
 We were lucky.
 Today, my beautiful daughter gets on with the business of being ten, with her friends.
 She continues to smile, and show diabetes that she’s not giving in.

 I do have a fundraising page for JDRF, the Type 1 Diabetes charity working for a cure.
-If you’re feeling generous, I will be running a half marathon in October, and Maddie will be orchestrating a ‘Type Onesie” day at school to raise money – we’d love your support.
-You can donate here.
+If you’re feeling generous, I will be running a half marathon in October, and Maddie will be orchestrating a ‘Type Onesie” day at school to raise money – thank you so much for all your support.